alexk99/the_router/bras/pppoe_bras_howto_eng.md

 Assign the created ACL with id 5 to the pppoe ACL template interface

-	vif acl add dev pppoe_acl_template_t1 dir ingress aclid 5 prio 10 vif acl add dev pppoe_acl_template_t1 dir egress aclid 5 prio 10
+	vif acl add dev acl_tmpl1 dir ingress aclid 5 prio 10 vif acl add dev acl_tmpl1 dir egress aclid 5 prio 10

-Indicate the pppoe engine to use the configured ACL template interface with name "pppoe_acl_template_t1"
+Instructs the pppoe engine to use ACL template interface with name 'acl_tmpl1'

-	sysctl set pppoe_template_acl "pppoe_acl_template_t1"
+	sysctl set pppoe_template_acl "acl_tmpl1"

-From now on, all PPPoE interfaces that have been created after this command are going to use ACL configured on the template interface pppoe_acl_template_t1.
+From now on, all PPPoE interfaces that have been created after this command are going to use ACL configured on the template interface 'acl_tmpl1'.
-All ACL changes to pppoe_acl_template_t1 will be used by PPPoE interfaces.
+All ACL changes in 'acl_tmpl1' will be used by PPPoE interfaces.

-Detailed description of ACL commands are provided <a href="https://github.com/alexk99/the_router/blob/master/conf_options.md#access-control-lists-acl">here</a>
+Detailed description of ACL commands is provided <a href="https://github.com/alexk99/the_router/blob/master/conf_options.md#access-control-lists-acl">here</a>